Gerald Savory: Career

 Savory's play George and Margaret, written while out of work as an actor, ran for two years at Wyndham's Theatre and a year at the Piccadilly.
 It then transferred to Broadway, where it ran for 86 performances, and was later filmed.
 His earliest work in the film industry was as a dialogue writer for director Alfred Hitchcock's Young and Innocent (1937).

-Savory lived in the USA in the 1940s and 50s writing for film and television, and became an American citizen.
-After returning to England in the mid 1950s he became a writer, producer and production manager for Granada Television, producing five episodes of ITV Play of the Week; adapting Saki, J.B.
+Savory lived in the US in the 1940s and 50s writing for film and television, and became an American citizen.
+After returning to England in the mid-1950s he became a writer, producer and production manager for Granada Television, producing five episodes of ITV Play of the Week; adapting Saki, J.B.
 Priestley, Noël Coward and Tennessee Williams for television.
 He then joined BBC Television, first as Head of Serials, then Head of Plays.
 He produced the unsuccessful series Churchill's People (1975–76) for the BBC and Love in a Cold Climate (1980) for Thames Television.